Kong/terraform-provider-konnect/docs/resources/gateway_plugin_standard_webhooks.md

 Optional:

 - `tolerance_second` (Number) Tolerance of the webhook timestamp in seconds.
 If the webhook timestamp is older than this number of seconds, it will be rejected with a '400' response.
+Default: 300

 <a id="nestedatt--consumer_group"></a>